vele616/monorepo/packages/jobboard/website/content/jobs/senior-python-developer-remote-outside-ir35-101-ways-rdqYI.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/wellpaid"
 companyWebsite: "https://wellpaid.io/jobs"
-summary: "Love experience in: #python, #django, #aws?
+summary: "Have experience in: #python, #django, #aws?
 Check out this job post!"
 summaryBackup: "To apply as a senior python developer at 101 Ways, you preferably need to have some #python, #django, #aws."
 featured: 1
 ---